 Some method to stop the repetition is required.
 One option is the Repeat n times option, which will stop the repeat after n repetitions.
-Additionally, there is an optional Stoppable? option for a Repeat..., and, if selected, then a Stop Repeating Actions action elsewhere (often in the other half of an
+Alternatively (or additionally), if the Stoppable? option is selected on the Repeat..., then a Stop Repeating Actions action elsewhere (often in the other half of an

-ELSE inside the repeat) will stop this repetition when called from elsewhere in the rule.
-Additionally, Cancel Rule Timers from either the current rule or another rule will stop all repeats (and other rule timers), regardless of whether this option is selected.
+ELSE inside the repeat) will stop this repeat when called from elsewhere in the rule.
+As an alternative, Cancel Rule Timers from either the current rule or another rule will stop all repeats (and other rule timers), regardless of whether this option is selected.

 NOTE: These examples demonstrate the general format of a repeat but not any options described above that you must (e.g., "repeat every...") or may (e.g., "repeat n times") choose when creating a repeat.

 The above is equivalent to a simple conditional on a Repeat Actions, which was the only option to create such a repeat in Rule 5.0 and prior (and still works):